-teristic length scale associated with the external field varving inversely with magnetic field strength.
-Indeed, based on dimensional analysis, one can identify a length scale $\ell_e \propto$ $\sqrt{D_t \eta/\rho_m \mu B} \equiv \sqrt{D_t \eta/\sigma_e}$.
-In these regions, the basic characteristics seem to be conserved, with a sheet-like structure for pushers and a pillar-like structure for pullers.
-In the intermediate regions between the red and amber lines, the perturbative mode structure of the instabilities differs from the region beyond the amber line, as discussed in section III C and particularly in Fig. 4.
-For pushers, we observe sheet-like density structures which are not perpendicular to the magnetic field.
-Pullers in the intermediate region mainly produce a similar density profile as in the region beyond amber line but with finer density structures.
-Notably, at higher magnetic fields, i.e., larger α_e , we observe hatch-like patterns of density with finite width, which are not parallel to the magnetic field.
+mainly produce a similar density profile as in the region beyond amber line but with finer density structures.
+Notably, at higher magnetic fields, i.e., larger $\alpha_e$ , we observe hatch-like patterns of density with finite width, which are not parallel to the magnetic field.
 In general, as expected, the instabilities near the line of neutral stability are rather weak and the resulting dynamics only depart very slowly from the steady state.
 Consistent with the linear stability analysis prediction, we observe distinct patterns for pushers and pullers.
 More insight into instabilities and their underlying mechanism can be gained by investigating the polarization and self-generated flow fields.
-In the following, we discuss the prominent features of the long-time density, polarization and flow fields of each of the representative points discussed in Fig. 5 and Fig. 8 corresponding to four distinct instability regimes.
+In the following, we discuss the prominent features of the long-time density, polarization and flow fields of each of the representative points discussed in figures 5 and 8 corresponding to four distinct instability regimes.

-1. Instability regime (a): traveling sheets
+5.2.1.
+Instability regime (a): traveling sheets

-The snapshots in Fig. 8 (a) present pattern formation for pushers with dimensionless active stress $\sigma_a = -30$ and alignment parameter $\alpha_e = 4$.
-They correspond to the panels (a.1) and (a.2) of Fig. 5, where the linear stability analysis predicts the prevalence of the long wavelength instabilities of wavevectors parallel to the magnetic field.
+The snapshots in figure 8(a) present pattern formation for pushers with dimensionless active stress $\sigma_a = -30$ and alignment parameter $\alpha_e = 4$ .
+They correspond to the panels (a.1) and (a.2) of figure 5, where the linear stability analysis predicts the prevalence of the long wavelength instabilities of wavevectors parallel to the magnetic field.
 At late stages of the simulations, we observe density modulations in the direction parallel to B, confirming the development of such long wavelength instabilities.
-The swimmers concentrate in sheets perpendicular to the magnetic field spanning the whole transverse dimension of the box while traveling collectively in the
+The swimmers concentrate in sheets perpendicular to the magnetic field spanning the whole transverse dimension of the box while traveling collectively in the field direction.
+To better understand the origin of these hydrodynamic instabilities, we investigate the corresponding polarization and flow fields.
+We first focus on a 2D slice of the sample.
+Figure 10(a) displays the polarization field superimposed by the density field at a late stage t = 1800.
+In figure 10(b), the corresponding flow and vorticity fields are presented.
+We note that concomitant with density modulations, the polarization and flow fields also become non-uniform.
+The polarization streamlines begin to deflect from straight lines forming bend-like deformations.
+Such distortions can be understood in terms of bend instability of polarization field similar to those observed in liquid crystals.

-FIG. 10. (a) Streamlines of the polarization field (p_y, p_z) of a slice in the y-z-plane at x=0.75, demonstrating the characteristic bend fluctuations for a suspension of pushers with dimensionless active stress $\sigma_a=-30$ and alignment parameter $\alpha_e=4$ in a magnetic field pointing in z-direction.
-The color encoded local density $\rho/V\times 10^6$ is shown in the background. (b) The corresponding flow field (u_y,u_z) is represented as vector arrows where the length of the vector is weighted by its magnitude.
+Bend fluctuations consist of small polarization perturbations which are perpendicular to $\mathbf{p}0$ while their magnitude is modulated in the direction parallel to $\mathbf{p}0 \| \hat{\mathbf{B}} \equiv \hat{\mathbf{z}}$ , i. e., $\mathbf{p}p = \tilde{\mathbf{p}}{\perp} \exp(ik_z z)$ [39, 62]; see the appendix for illustration of an idealized bend deformation.
+Such distortions increase the density in volumes of negative divergence $\nabla \cdot \mathbf{p} < 0$ , as expected based on time evolution of density given by equation (38).
+As characteristic bend fluctuations for a suspension of pushers with dimensionless active stress $\sigma_a = -30$ and alignment parameter $\alpha_e = 4$ in a magnetic field pointing in z-direction.
+The color encoded local density $\rho/V \times 10^6$ is shown in the background. (b) The corresponding flow field $(u_y, u_z)$ is represented as vector arrows where the length of the vector is weighted by its magnitude.
 The flow vorticity, responsible for the hydrodynamically induced particle rotation, is color encoded in the background.
 Red colors correspond to a vorticity vector pointing out of the plane (counter clockwise rotation).
 Lines of constant density are overlaid as contour lines on top to guide the eyes.